NateEag/nateeag.com/pages/writing/poetry/cordova.md

 It is also remarkable how many sharp edges there are in the developer experience of writing a mobile application meant to run on iOS and Android.
-It's clear that the makers of both platforms believe they can be profitable without happy developers (and they're likely correct).
+It's clear that the makers of both platforms believe they can be profitable without happy developers (and they're clearly correct).

 One day as I was battling with an iOS-specific detail for the hundredth time, and grumbling about it to a sysadmin, the following quatrain appeared in Slack.